dbellagio/refarch-cloudnative-netflix-hystrix/README.md

 ## Startup Eureka

-There is a script called "deploy-bx-us.sh" located in the directory "~ibm-cloud-architecture/refarch-cloudnative-netflix-hystrix/scripts" that has a complete startup sequence, with the eureka and spring config commented out to allow you to start those by hand.
+There is a script called "deploy-bx-us.sh" located in the directory "~ibm-cloud-architecture/refarch-cloudnative-netflix-hystrix/scripts" that has a complete startup sequence.
+I suggest to review this script and run the services by hand using copy/paste.
 Run Eureka:

 - cf ic group create --name netflix-eureka -p 8761 -m 512 --min 1 --max 2 --desired 1 registry.ng.bluemix.net/supercontainers/netflix-eureka:dev